 What Is an Air Compressor Aftercooler?

-Rotary type air compressors are almost always sold with an integrated after-cooling system.
-There are two main types of industrial air compressors: air-cooled and liquid-cooled, also known as water cooled.
+Rotary-screw air compressors (including single-state oil-flooded rotary screw, double-stage air compressors and oil-free air compressors) are almost always sold with an integrated after-cooling system.
+There are two main types of industrial air compressors: air-cooled and liquid-cooled.
 Both types of aftercoolers can provide significant benefits.
 An aftercooler will:

 - Remove about 70% of the excess moisture from the air, reducing strain on the air dryer.